mkarneim/pojobuilder/README.md

 ### Using Eclipse

-Do the following to enable the PojoBuilder annotation processor for your project in Eclipse:
+Do the following to configure the PojoBuilder annotation processor for your project in Eclipse:

 * Place the PojoBuilder libraries (antlr-*.jar, stringtemplate-*.jar pojobuilder-*.jar) into your project library directory
 * Open your project's properties dialog